Homosassa Springs Florida

 Things To Do At Homosassa Springs

-Homosassa Springs is a great place for all travelers looking to explore nature and see native Floridian wildlife.
-This park is an engaging state park with several activities other than the spring.
+Homosassa Springs is an excellent place for all travelers looking to explore nature and see native Florida wildlife.
+This state park is engaging, with activities beyond the spring.

 Fish Bowl Underwater Observatory

 If you have never experienced an underwater observatory before, here is your chance.
-This is a unique experience to see the manatees in their natural habitat under the water.
-The Fish Bowl observatory is a 55-foot-deep glass ball that has been in operation for more than 50 years and allows you to see all the marine species living in this natural park.
+This is a unique opportunity to see manatees in their natural underwater habitat.
+The Fish Bowl observatory is a 55-foot-deep glass ball that has been in operation for over 50 years, allowing you to see all the marine species living in this natural park.

-It is being refurbished to include facilities for disabled people.
+It is being refurbished to include facilities for people with disabilities.

 BirdWatch